The bone marrow-specific proteome

 Proteins specifically expressed in mast cells and macrophages

 The granulocytic mast cells and the agranulocytic macrophages are present in lower numbers than neutrophils in bone marrow.
-MCEMP1, a fairly uncharacterized gene found to encode a single-pass transmembrane protein expressed in human mast cell (Li, K. et al, 2005), displays a group-enriched expression in bone marrow, along with lung and appendix.
-The RNA-seq data is supported by IHC, with positivity in substes of cells in bone marrow and appendix and also in alveolar macrophages in the lung.
+MCEMP1, a fairly uncharacterized gene found to encode a single-pass transmembrane protein expressed in human mast cell (Li, K. et al, 2005), displays a group enriched expression in bone marrow, along with lung and appendix.
+The RNA-seq data is supported by immunohistochemistry, with positivity in substes of cells in bone marrow and appendix and also in alveolar macrophages in the lung.

 Genes shared between bone marrow and other tissues